65487123/zprpc/README-EN.md

     connection.
 Because the client opens just one Reactor, that is, there is only one thread to serve all connections, and multiple connections do not make much sense
-    3.Get the proxy object, through the proxy object you can initiate a remote call, just like calling a local method com.utstar.client.nacos.ServiceFactory.getServiceBean(String serviceId,Class interfaceCls);
+    3.Get the proxy object, through the proxy object you can initiate a remote call, just like calling a local method com.lzp.zprpc.client.nacos.ServiceFactory.getServiceBean(String serviceId,Class interfaceCls);
     serviceId is the unique id of the service, and interfaceCls is the Class object of the interface.
 Return an instance and force it to be an interface type.
     Can also
     ServiceFactory.getServiceBean(String serviceId,Class interfaceCls,int timeOut);
     To obtain the proxy object, remote calls through this object will have a timeout limit, and a timeout exception will be thrown if no result is returned after the specified number of seconds.
     Just like when publishing a service, if the package of your own project needs to be loaded with a special class loader, you need to add a class loader parameter to               the method of obtaining the proxy object.
      ServiceFactory.getServiceBean(serviceId,interfaceCls,loader); or ServiceFactory.getServiceBean(serviceId,interfaceCls,timeOut,loader);
 ### Demo
     The demo is provided in the source code.
 Under the rpc-demo project, the service provider project and the service consumer project are included.